MrGrappleMan/Fynelium-LX/README.md

 - Move the installer image `.iso` file into the Ventoy partition.

 ### 4. Boot Up & Install! ⚙️
-- Plug the USB into the PC you want to install Bazzite on.
+- Plug the USB into the PC where you want to install Bazzite.
 - Restart your PC and **enter the boot menu / UEFI setup screen** (usually by spamming F12, F10, Esc, or Del – check your PC's splash screen or motherboard details).
 - Pick your USB drive from the list (it'll say Ventoy).
 - Ventoy will show a menu – select your Bazzite `.iso` and hit Enter.